 Preparation Prior to TreatmentBed bugs are one of the hardest insects to treat and get rid of.
-The treatment will only work if the preparation have been done in correct way.
-Good cleanning and vacuuming to all treated areas is essential.
+The treatment will only work if the preparation has been done in correct way.
+Good cleaning and vacuuming to all treated areas is essential.
 Wardrobes and drawers must be emptied and the clothes and bedding packed into the bags and removed from the rooms.
 All the clothes and bedding must be washed in hot water with a detergent or tumble dried.
-After this process you can reintroduce them to the rooms.
+After this process, you can reintroduce them to the rooms.
 Try to make sure that there is access to all skirting boards by moving the furniture within 10-20 cm from the walls.
 Do not remove any objects into other rooms as you may spread the infestation.

-TreatmentOnly approved by HSE insecticides to be used to infested and surroundings areas.
+TreatmentOnly approved by HSE insecticides to be used to infested and surrounding areas.
 Our treatments confirm the regulations of COSHH (Control of Substance Hazardous to Health).
 The areas where the bed bugs will be expected to crawl as well as their harbourages will have to be treated.
 You will need to leave the property for at least 3 hours after the treatment is completed.

 Bed bugs don’t bite only at night.
 Although bedbugs are generally nocturnal, they’re like humans—if they’re hungry, they’ll get up and get something to eat.
 If you go away to visit a friend for a week and you come back and sit down on the couch, even though it’s daytime the bedbugs will come looking for you.
-Keeping a light on, then, unfortunately does not keep these tiny vampires away.
+Keeping a light on, then, unfortunately, does not keep these tiny vampires away.

 Bed bugs don’t live exclusively in mattresses Bed bug is such a misnomer.
 They should also be called pet bugs and suitcase bugs and train bugs and movie theatre bugs.
-Bedbugs spread away from beds into living areas and can be seen on any surface, including chairs, railings and ceilings.
+Bedbugs spread away from beds into living areas and can be seen on any surface, including chairs, railings, and ceilings.

-An adult bed bug can survive up to 10 months without feeding, and lives between five months and one year.
+An adult bed bug can survive up to 10 months without feeding and lives between five months and one year.
 A single bed bug can lay as many as 500 eggs in one lifetime.